A complete marketing website for a premium personal finance app — designed and shipped end-to-end with Claude Code.

 Competitive analysis and positioning

-Mapping the alternatives landscape — Mint, YNAB, Copilot, Empower, Wealthsimple — to find the white space.
+Mapping the alternatives landscape: Mint, YNAB, Copilot, Monarch, Wealthsimple.
 Claude synthesized research into three core differentiators that drove every visual decision downstream.

 02 — ARCHITECTURE